2009 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Dr. Thomas L. Davis, Jr., upon his retirement after 49 years of dedicated and exemplary service to the citizens of Mississippi, and we extend to him our heartiest wishes for success in all his future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the distinguished and dedicated services of Dr. William K. Scarborough to the University of Southern Mississippi as Professor of History, congratulate him upon the occasion of his retirement and extend warmest wishes for much happiness and success in all of his future endeavors as he enjoys the lighter days of his retirement.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Dr. Thomas L. Davis, Jr., and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Dr. Scarborough, the University of Southern Mississippi Department of History and to the members of the Capitol Press Corps.